bcourter/bcourter.github.io/_posts/2024-04-12-differential-engineering.md

 T(\alpha) \; T\!\left(\small{\frac{\pi}{2}}\right)
 \,. \end{align}$$

 Therefore, taking the derivative of a rotation is the same thing as adding a quarter turn to the rotation, evidence of some deeper math.
 In complex analysis, we learn this operation as multiplying by $$i$$.
-In differential forms, we have the complex structure $$J$$ that lets us perform rotations on surfaces.
-Geometric generalizes the notation to *rotors*.
+In differential forms, we have the complex structure $$J$$ that lets us perform rotations around surface normals.
+Geometric Algebra generalizes the notation to *rotors*.
 All of these concepts square to $$-1$$.

 Before we perform its derivation, let's take a look at $$\pdv{\shape{R}}{\alpha}$$ with fields rotated through the center of the image.
 The animation shows the complex structure of the derivative of a rotation by superimposing it with the original field.
 We illustrate the rotation by creating a family of ("[pencil](https://en.wikipedia.org/wiki/Pencil_(geometry))") by performing *rotational interpolation* on $$\shape{R}$$ and $$\pdv{\shape{R}}{\alpha}$$: